 The incident, a culmination of an ongoing gang war between the North Side’s George “Bugs” Moran and the South Side’s Al Capone, would become the most infamous hit in organised crime’s long and nefarious history.
 It was also given a particularly apt name; The Saint Valentine’s Day Massacre.

 Like Moran and Capone, the two shared a violent history and had already gone to war with one another five times before.
-Sugar Ray Robinson, considered by many to be the greatest boxer that ever lived, had won four of the bouts, LaMotta, one of the toughest boxers that ever lived, just once.
-“I fought Sugar Ray so often I almost got diabetes,” LaMotta would often joke.
+Sugar Ray Robinson, considered by many to be the greatest boxer that ever lived, had won four of the bouts while LaMotta had won one.
+“I fought Sugar Ray so often I almost got diabetes,” LaMotta would joke.
 The sixth of those bouts, at Chicago Stadium, would prove to be the most painful for both concerned.

-When the pair met in the ring for their sixth and final fight, it was LaMotta who was the middleweight champion of the world, having beaten France’s Laurent Dauthuille for the title the year before, but Ray Robinson entered the fight with a jaw-dropping 121-1-2 professional record - his only loss coming to the man in the opposite corner.
+When the pair met in the ring for their final fight, it was LaMotta who was the middleweight champion of the world, having beaten France’s Laurent Dauthuille for the title the year before.
+But Ray Robinson entered the fight with a jaw-dropping 121-1-2 professional record with his only loss coming to the man in the opposite corner.

-In the 12th, Robinson the massacre was in full flow and LaMotta, wincing at every unforgiving blow, was in agony and in the 13th he could barely throw a punch back.
+In the 12th, the massacre was in full flow and LaMotta, wincing at every unforgiving blow, was in agony.
+In the 13th he could barely throw a punch back.
 LaMotta, one of the toughest men to lace up a pair of gloves and a master of absorbing punishment, remained defiant and even mocked his conqueror mid-round for his lack of punching power, saying: “You can’t put me down.”
 LaMotta, whose head was being jolted north, south, east and west by Robinson, was still standing when the referee mercifully came to his rescue and halted the fight.

 "He's the toughest guy I ever fought, I never knew anyone who was more aggressive and rough as he," Robinson said later.